 May Rose Absolute, Rose de Mai, Cabbage Rose or Provence Rose (Rosa centifolia var.
 Nabonnand or Rosa centifolia L. var.
 Lunier) Macoboy writes, “the artists do not exaggerate its beauty, but they could hardly convey the wonderful sweetness of its perfume.
 Indeed it has for over a century been grown in the south of France to supply the perfume industry there with attar of roses,” This rich Old Rose fragrance is extracted early in the Springtime, hence the name “May” Rose.
 Highly sought after in perfumery, it is rare to obtain outside that industry.
 Considered a superior odor amongst roses, concrete production now is less than ¾ ton, representing a 22% yield from the flower.
 This fragrance is a full rose with cinnamon-spicy undertone, with a fresh, herbaceous sweet-honeyed note.
 Most rose absolute is produced in Morocco in the valleys between the High Atlas and Jbel Sarhro mountains east of Marrakech.
 Rose absolute is a refined, liquid extraction of fragrant compounds from the fresh blossom.
 Although absolutes contain essential oil compounds they differ from distilled essential oils.
 An absolute is a refinement of a concrete, which is a thick, fragrant material extracted from the plant using a hydrocarbon solvent.
 The concrete contains essential oils, fatty acids and waxes.
 Absolutes are extracted from concretes with pure alcohol.
 The alcohol dissolves and absorbs the fragrant material from the concrete.
 Waxes, fats and other non-aromatic contents precipitate out and are removed by filtering.
 The alcohol is removed through evaporation.
 What’s left behind is the pure, fragrant absolute – a concentration of aromatic compounds including essential oil constituents.

 Rose Ruh Gulab (Rosa damascena ) Another precious oil from the flower of love & passion.
 This extremely rare and sacred rose oil is carefully hydro distilled to produce the finest Ruh Gulab for use in love, celebration or relationship spiritual work, meditative, healing & calming rituals, sacred products, or anointing.
 Ruh Gulab is the most expensive attar, priced higher than gold in weight.
 Rose essence or Gulab Ruh, is used in flavoring Gulab Jamun (a Bengali sweet) and rose sherbet.
-A mild, delicate fragrance of desi (Indian) roses can be sprinkled on guests from silver rose-water sprayers’ at weddings where all is decorated thanks to table linens wholesale store and its variety.
+A mild, delicate fragrance of desi (Indian) roses can be sprinkled on guests from silver rose-water sprayers’ at weddings where all is decorated thanks to Twinergy Party Design 1109 E. 15th Street, Long Beach CA 90813 (916) 233-9885 and this top article and its variety.
 In the traditional process various flowers, roots, herbs, spices, etc are hydro distilled in copper vessels into a receiving vessel, using an ancient process.
 This means that a certain proportion of flowers or other aromatic plants is put into a copper vessel containing water, sealed and the aromatic vapors produced from a wood or cow dung fire, rises through bamboo pipes and passes into another copper vessel, sitting below the larger distilling one.
+Many people approach to https://www.xn--dkbrnde-pxa.dk for fire wood.
 There the vapors condense and after the day’s distillation the water and oil separate.
 This process is similar to that of producing traditional attars with the exception that no sandalwood is added.

 Rose Gallica (Rosa gallica) is commonly called Gallic Rose, French Rose, Rose of Provins and Apothecary’s Rose.
 In the 19th century it was the most important species of rose to be cultivated and most modern European rose cultivars have at least a small contribution from R. gallica in their ancestry.
 Botanical classifiers say that R. damascenas are created from a hybridization of R. gallica and R. phoenicia occurring in Asia Minor then distributing throughout Syria and the Near and Middle East.
 R. gallica is a deciduous shrub much like R. rugosa with pinnate leaves and flowers clustered up to four together.
 When assessing the quality of the otto produced in central and southern Europe, it is sometimes described as a crude distillation, with a few twigs and leaves included in the process.
 This somewhat brash, sultry cousin to the more refined damascenes from Bulgaria or Turkey should not be overlooked as a respectable perfume ingredient and it has all of the same chemical constituents as R. damascena which makes it an economical choice for aromatherapy and massage.
 One might accuse the snooty finishing school damascenes of dismissing their colorful cousin from SE Europe as irrelevant, however, upon closer examination she has an exciting, street savvy personality and sings her bawdy song quite sexily with her raspy voice, especially when combined with other florals to sweeten along with perhaps some citrus and wood bottom notes.
 The affordable cost of Gallic Rose also makes it a beneficial addition to creams, lotions, toners, facial masques and a wide range of skincare and bath applications.

 In addition to the aromatic delights one revels in when using any of the various ottos and absolutes made from rose petals, it is a joy to grow roses in the garden for bouquets, dried petals, potpourri and other crafts.
 In the kitchen, rose petals can be added to a robust black tea for flavor or made into rose petal jam.
 I suspect that if women were polled across the world to name their favorite flower, it would undoubtedly be the rose.
 What are some of your favorite stories about the magnificent rose?
-Please share them with us.
+Please share them with us table linens wholesale .